Aaron Woods: Media career

-Having been part of Triple M's NRL coverage since he retired, in 2025, Woods began to co-host Triple M Sydney's breakfast show with Beau Ryan and Natarsha Belling.
+Having been part of Triple M's NRL coverage since he retired, in 2025, Woods began to co-host Triple M Sydney's breakfast show with Beau Ryan and Natarsha Belling (who was later replaced by Cat Lynch).

 In June 2025, Woods labelled Queensland head coach and former Melbourne player Billy Slater as a grub.
 Woods had been critical of Slater dropping Queensland captain Daly Cherry-Evans from the side ahead of game two in the 2025 State of Origin series.
 Woods went on to say “It’s so funny because you watch these blokes up north and they say we don’t get Origin and they use this pick and stick mentality.
 Well Billy you’ve just turned on your skipper, I want to see the real Billy Slater come out — the grub that we know of.
 This is a bloke who kicked John Skandalis in the head and got a six-week suspension.
 Everyone wants to go ‘oh he’s such a nice bloke’.
 In response, Slater said “I know Aaron Woods, I actually ran into him three or four weeks ago at a footy game and he didn’t voice that opinion then.
 He actually brought his son over to introduce him to me, when you degrade someone personally in a derogatory manner, you probably don’t deserve one of those privileged positions that we’re all in".

 On 28 July 2025, Woods claimed that the story between himself and Slater had been blown out of proportion but stated he did have words with former Melbourne player Ryan Hoffman.
 Hoffman had called Woods a "coward" live on television in regards to what was originally said about Slater.
 Woods stated "Ryan Hoffman came out and called me a coward, and then he back flipped and said he didn’t,” Wood’s explained.
 We had a conversation.
 I said, ‘look you can call me whatever you want, just don’t ever mention my son’s name again with things that didn’t happen’, because Buster didn’t get a photo with Billy".